This position allows free access to both the lateral and the medial sides by hip rotation and fluoroscopic imaging in both planes.

-Position the patient supine on a radiolucent operating table extension and bring the foot to the end of the table.
+The patient is positioned supine on a radiolucent operating table extension and the foot is brought to the end of the table.

 Supine position, figure-of-four

-This position provides access to the posterio-medial tibia.
+This position provides access to the posterior medial tibia.
 It may be used for a portion of an operation, the rest of which is done with the hip and knee extended into the standard supine position.